-CWV introduced the terminology of "application limited periods".
-This document describes any time that an application limits the sending rate, rather than being limited by the transport, as "ratelimited".
+Congestion Window Validation, CWV, introduced the terminology of "application limited periods".
+This document describes any time that an application limits the sending rate, rather than being limited by the transport, as "rate-limited".
 This update improves support for applications that vary their transmission rate, either with (short) idle periods between transmission or by changing the rate the application sends.
 These applications are characterised by the TCP FlightSize often being less than cwnd.
 Many Internet applications exhibit this behaviour, including web browsing, http-based adaptive streaming, applications that support query/response type protocols, network file sharing, and live video transmission.
-Many such applications (e.g. [RFC2616] servers typically support persistent HTTP connections, but short server timeouts often prevent using it).
+Many such applications currently avoid using long-lived (persistent) TCP connections (e.g. [RFC2616] servers typically support persistent HTTP connections, but do not enable this by default).
 Such applications often instead either use a succession of short TCP transfers or use UDP.